Map Designer, TAM

 During election season we’re bombarded with maps of poll data, campaigning, and results.
 But what other stories lay deeper within these maps, at a more local level?
 How does the geography of election results influence issues that impact our daily lives?
 In this talk, data viz reporters Lo Bénichou (The Washington Post) and Ken Schwencke (ProPublica) take us into the newsroom to discuss how visualizations of election data inform our understanding of politics - and how to think like a data journalist.

 - Think critically and creatively about elections data visualizations

 Part of the Mapbox Elections Challenge

 Explore the why and how of effective elections maps with a special speaker series and map-making contest.
 Learn more.

-Lo Bénichou is a visual journalist at the Washington Post.
+Lo Bénichou is a creative technologist at the Washington Post.
 Prior to joining the team, they worked at Mapbox and at a number of media organizations like CalMatters, WIRED, Youth Radio, KQED, NPR.
 At Mapbox, they supported journalists in creating compelling stories using maps and data.
 They also led partnerships with media organizations like Buzzfeed, Mother Jones, and The Patriot Act.